Debdut/browser-extension/README.md

 - newtab
 - panel

 Just delete the folders of pages you don't require, the builds scripts detects automatically what's in there and adjusts the manifest automatically.
-In each of the pages folder, the target main script is the first of

-- index.html
-- index.ts
-- index.tsx
-- index.js
-- index.jsx
-- main.html
-- main.ts
-- main.tsx
-- main.js
-- main.jsx

 Browsers:
 - arc